ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 `predictions` will be a dataframe containing the prediction and confidence score / probability of all output features.

-If you want to compute also measures on the quality of the predictions you can run:
+If you want to compute also metrics on the quality of the predictions you can run:

 ```python
 predictions, test_stats = model.test(dataset_csv=csv_file_path)